lupyuen/lupyuen.github.io/src/rust3.md

 _Giving in to our AI Overlords already?_

-Borrow Checker and Cargo Clippy are AI all along!
+But Borrow Checker and Cargo Clippy are already so clever, they might as well be AI!

-Rust Compiler is almost Sentient, telling us Humans: "Please do this to fix the build, you poopy nincompoop!"
+Rust Compiler is almost Sentient, always commanding us Humans: "Please do this to fix the build, you poopy nincompoop!"

 My biggest wish: Someone please create a higher level variant of Rust that will use some bits of AI to compile into the current low-level Rust